 Although the hallway is an area that you pass through rather than dwell, try to give the space it’s own identity rather than treating it as purely a transitional space.
 Choose a bold color scheme or eye-catching hallway wallpaper ideas that will grab the attention and then set the tone for the rest of the home.

-Make a statement by teaming walls painted in dark green, teal or pillar box red with smart monochrome accent details.
+Make a statement with green hallway ideas by teaming walls painted in dark green, with smart monochrome accent details.
 Bring in a chic black and white floor runner and co-ordinating wall hanging with a black lacquered console table to pull the color scheme together.
 If hallway space is tight, focusing on entry table decor ideas is a fabulous way of making a memorable first impression.

 ‘Black also has the ability to put a contemporary spin on even the most traditional looking space or furniture.
 If you incorporate black into your scheme in a subtle way, it will give the decor definition and add depth without having to completely change the space.’